-The plumber’s snake is a long, flexible tool that can be pushed into the toilet as far as the blockage.
+The auger or plumber's snake is a long, flexible tool that can be pushed into the toilet as far as the blockage.

-Depending on the type of blockage, the snake can perforate it, destroy it or even extract it thanks to a tip shaped like a cork-screw.
+Depending on the type of blockage, the auger can perforate it, destroy it or even extract it thanks to a tip shaped like a cork-screw.

-Push the snake down into the toilet bowl, tip first, until you can feel the blockage.
+Push the auger down into the toilet bowl, tip first, until you can feel the blockage.

-Rotate the snake with the handle while pushing downwards.
+Rotate the auger with the handle while pushing downwards.

-The rotation causes the snake to break the blockage into smaller pieces that can be removed easily by flushing the toilet.
+The rotation causes the auger to break the blockage into smaller pieces that can be removed easily by flushing the toilet.

-If the tip of the snake pierces the blockage, you can pull the snake and the blockage out from the bowl.
+If the tip of the auger pierces the blockage, you can pull the auger and the blockage out from the bowl.
 Repeat as necessary until the waste outlet is free.
-Pull the snake back out from the toilet bowl and flush the toilet to check that it works properly.
+Pull the auger back out from the toilet bowl and flush the toilet to check that it works properly.
 If the blockage is caused by a solid object jammed in the waste outlet, you may have to remove the bowl to get at it.

 If all the other methods fail, you can try using a pressure washer to unblock your toilet.
 This method is particularly effective if the blockage is located far down the waste pipe.
 Used regularly, it’s also a good way to keep the waste pipe clear and prevent the formation of blockages.